Estimated reading time: 10 minutes

-It was very embarrassing considering we make great money.
-How could this happen to us?
-It did and after selling our house we had enough equity in the home to pay back all the debt and avoid bankruptcy which we were on the brink of.
+It did, and after selling our house, we had enough equity in the home to pay back all the debt and avoid bankruptcy which we were on the brink of.

 We thought we should follow suit.

 It’s hard to say no when your friends are jetting away for a 3-day weekend that costs $3000.
-We always went and we made sure we shopped for the occasion so we fit in.
+We always went and shopped for the occasion to fit in.

 His investment in our finances seems more important than our relationship.

-My love for him is dwindling and I’ve talked to him about it many times and we’ve been to marriage counseling.
-The counselor has addressed his money hoarding and asked him if he loved me and he said yes but right now we are young and need to save as much as we can.
+My love for him is dwindling, and I’ve talked to him about it many times, and we’ve been to marriage counseling.

 In a last-ditch effort, what do you or your fans suggest?

 Lost in Toronto

 What happens if you aren’t around to enjoy life because one or both of you are gone?